zhaohuabing/hugo_blog/content/post/2024-05-17-client-ip-en.md

     name: my-gateway
 ```

-If the client’s IP address is passed using a custom header, it can be extracted using the customHeader configuration.
-Here’s an example of a [ClientTrafficPolicy][] configuration that retrieves the client’s IP address from the X-Real-IP header.
+If the client’s IP address is passed using a custom header, it can be extracted using the `customHeader` field.
+Here’s an example of a [ClientTrafficPolicy][] configuration that retrieves the client’s IP address from the X-Real-IP custom header.

 ```yaml
 apiVersion: gateway.envoyproxy.io/v1alpha1